thermoio/docs/ARTICLE_TEMPLATE.md

 # Article Template

 ## Overview (if necessary)
-This is a one-to-two paragraph description of the article's objective.
+This is a short description of the article's objective.
 Include any useful background information.
 Omit this section for very simple or clear-cut procedures.

 ## What you need (or) But first...
 * If only one requirement, use "But first..." as shown [here](https://github.com/thermoio/docs/blob/master/security/updating-centos.md).